tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 Hallie: "Yes, even get married."

-Jo: (in shock) "...Alright, Allie.
+Jo: (in shock) "...Alright, Hallie.
 I'll be sorry to lose you.
 But if you think the world is your oyster, go ahead and take it!
 But how do you think the boy is going to feel when he finds out what you are?!
 What you've been?!"

 Hallie: "He'll forgive me."